GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/storage-and-cookies/index.md

 some cases these behave differently in extensions.

 This article does not cover extension specific APIs.
-For more on these, see [chrome.storage][chrome-storage-api].
+For more on these, see [`chrome.storage`][chrome-storage-api].

 ## Storage {: #storage }

+It is often desirable to use existing web storage APIs in extensions.
+This section explores the behavior of these APIs in an extension context, which can sometimes differ to how they behave on the web.

 ### Persistence {: #storage-persistence }

-Extension storage is not cleared when a user uses the "Clear Browsing Data" feature.
-This includes any data stored using web storage APIs (such as Local Storage and IndexedDB).
+Extension storage is not cleared when a user uses the ["Clear Browsing Data"][clear-browsing-data] feature.
+This includes any data stored using web storage APIs (such as [Local Storage][local-storage] and [IndexedDB][indexeddb]).

 By default, extensions are subject to the normal quota restrictions on storage, which can be checked using the `navigator.storage.estimate()` method.
 Storage can also be evicted under heavy memory